+10. The Para infor

-- 9. The supervisor referring the applicant or employee for testing will be responsible for obtaining the individual's signature in two (2) places, one on the Notice of Referral for Testing (ATTACHMENT "6") and one on the Drug Testing Consent Form (ATTACHMENT "7A" OR "7B").
-The first signature will confirm the individual's receipt of the documents listed in Paragraph 8, while the second signature will confirm the applicant's or employee's consent to be tested. - 10.
-The "History of Recent Medication: form (ATTACHMENT "8") referenced in Paragraph 8(b) gives the applicant or employee the regarding any prescription or over-the-counter medication which the individual may have taken in the past 30 days.
-If the individual acclines to provide this information, the individual should be required to sign the waiver language contained in the form, and a copy of the form should be retained by the MRO.
-If, however, an individual completes and returns a copy of the History of Recent Medication form, the individual should submit the form promptly to the MRO and form, the individual should submit the form promptly to the MRO and form, the individual should submit the form promptly to the MRO and form, the individual should submit the form promptly to the MRO and County should be retained in the individual's separate and confidential form medical file. - The form will always be presented to the individual before the testing.
+The "History of Recent Medication: form (ATTACHMENT "8") referenced in Paragraph 8(b) gives the applicant or employee the OPTION of providing information to the MRO on a confidential basis regarding any prescription or over-the-counter medication which the individual may have taken in the past 30 days.
+If the individual declines to provide this information, the individual should be required to sign the waiver language contained in the form, and a copy of the form should be retained by the MRO.
+If, however, an individual completes and returns a copy of the History of Recent Medication form, the individual should submit the form promptly to the MRO and not to the County.
+(See Paragraph 5(b)) Any copies received by the County should be retained in the individual's separate and confidential medical file.

+The form will always be presented to the individual before the testing.
 In addition, the form will be presented to the individual after testing if the test result is positive.
-(See Paragraph 16(b)). - After obtaining the applicant's or employee's signature on the Notice of Drug Testing Referral and Drug Testing Consent Form (ATTACHMENTS "6" AND "7A" OR "7B"), and the History of Recent Medication Form (ATTACHMENT "8"), the applicant or employee should be referred to the collection site to provide a blood, breath or urine sample for testing.
-If the County suspects that the individual is currently impaired, the individual should not be allowed to drive to the currently impaired, the individual should not be allowed to drive to the currently impaired, the County will provide transportation. - If testing is requested based on reasonable suspicion, the supervisor requiring the testing must complete an Investigation Report (ATTACHMENT "9A" or "9B"), which details in writing the basis of the determination that reasonable suspicion existed to warrant the testing.
-As to non-drivers, while applicable regulations require that this form be completed within seven (7) calendar days after the test, the form as soon as possible after the individual is referred for testing.
-As to drivers, the form must be completed within 24 hours or before As to drivers, the form must be completed within 24 hours or before the results of the test are released, whichever is earlier.
+(See Paragraph 16(b)).

+After obtaining the applicant's or employee's signature on the Notice of Drug Testing Referral and Drug Testing Consent Form (ATTACHMENTS "6" AND "7A" OR "7B"), and the History of Recent Medication Form (ATTACHMENT "8"), the applicant or employee should be referred to the collection site to provide a blood, breath or urine sample for testing.
+If the County suspects that the individual is currently impaired, the individual should not be allowed to drive to the collection site.
+Rather, the County will provide transportation.

+If testing is requested based on reasonable suspicion, the supervisor requiring the testing must complete an Investigation Report (ATTACHMENT "9A" or "9B"), which details in writing the basis of the determination that reasonable suspicion existed to warrant the testing.
+As to non-drivers, while applicable regulations require that this form be completed within seven (7) calendar days after the test, the County official referring the individual for testing should complete the form as soon as possible after the individual is referred for testing.
+As to drivers, the form must be completed within 24 hours or before the results of the test are released, whichever is earlier.
-.Zl